Color Hybrid

-MS Color Hybrid is a cruiseferry owned and operated by Color Line on their route between Sandefjord in Norway and Strömstad in Sweden.
+Color Hybrid is a cruiseferry owned and operated by Color Line on their route between Sandefjord in Norway and Strömstad in Sweden.
 She entered service in August 2019 and was the largest plug-in diesel-electric hybrid vessel in the world until 2024.

 History

 Color Line signed a letter of intent with Norwegian shipbuilder Ulstein Verft for the construction of Color Hybrid in January 2017.
 The order was confirmed the following month, and construction began with a steel-cutting ceremony on 14 July at the CRIST shipyard in Gdynia, Poland.
 On 16 April 2018, the ship's keel, built from 14 modules, was completed, with work in Poland to complete the hull continuing into October, when it was towed to Ulsteinvik for outfitting.
 In early November, Color Hybrid's hull reached the shipbuilding hall in Ulsteinvik, where construction continued until her delivery in mid-2019.

-After the delivery to Color Line in 2019, Color Hybrid has replaced on the route between Sandefjord, Norway and Strömstad, Sweden.
+After the delivery to Color Line in 2019, Color Hybrid has replaced Bohus on the route between Sandefjord, Norway and Strömstad, Sweden.
 Her hybrid propulsion system allows her to operate under battery power in the coastal areas outside of Sandefjord.
 The total travel time is 2.5 hours, the batteries would allow up to one hour of electric travel.